chronicweirdo/blog/2020/1_gesture_navigation_in_comic_books.md

 of implementation and testing, the project is a success and it is released [here](www).

+In this article I will go over the design of the
+UI for reading comics, and

 - objectives when designing the gestures: simple, cross-device support for clicks, gestures, keyboard
 - required functionality: prev, next, designed for both pages or views, zoom and pan, jump to specific page